FNNDSC/fnndsc/js/chrisStoreAPI/APIDocumentation.md

 resp
   .then(response => {

-      window.console.log('New plugin in the store: ', response);
+      window.console.log('New plugin in the store: ', response.data);
   })
   .catch(error => {